fiskus/rndy/README.md

 Than master-password promted.

-Final password will be set to clipboard.
+Final password will be set to clipboard on Linux (depends on pygtk module) or print to console on MacOS.

 ## CGI version